EdgarLJH/EMSC3033-Project/ProjectPlanner.md

 ## Goals

-- Draw contours which represent the surface projection of a pre-defined lithospheric depth (based on various seismic tomography models).
+- Draw contours which represent the surface projection of a pre-defined lithospheric depth (based on various models of the lithosphere-asthenosphere boundary, LAB).
 - Calculate the geodesic distance between each deposit point and the nearest contour and present as cumulative distribution functions (CDFs).
 - Perform two-sample kolmogorov-Smirnov (K-S) tests to assess spatial correlations.
 Results displayed graphically
 - Compare between results of both models